IBM/image-classification-using-cnn-and-keras/README.md

 * Select the `From URL` tab.
 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.
-* Enter this Notebook URL: https://github.com/IBM/image-recognition-and-information-extraction-from-image-documents/blob/master/notebooks/Image%20Classification%20of%20Documents.ipynb<TODO update this URL>
+* Enter this Notebook URL: https://github.com/IBM/image-classification-using-cnn-and-keras/blob/master/notebooks/Image%20Classification%20of%20Documents.ipynb
 * Under Runtime select Default Python with 4 CPU and 16GB RAM
 * Click the `Create` button.